Description

 Distinctive Features

-The full and balanced flavour of Mortadella Bologna PGI is the result of the use of prime pork cuts, including the fatty parts: in fact, only gullet fat is selected, the most prestigious adipose tissue, which gives the product a sweeter flavour.
+The full and balanced flavour of Mortadella Bologna PGI is the result of the use of prime pork cuts, including the fatty parts: in fact, only gullet fat is selected, the most prestigious adipose tissue, which gives the product its characteristic sweet flavour.